How Gratitude Can Make You Healthier and More Successful

 How to Show Gratitude During the Pandemic

-For example, most of our clients are working at home now.
+Most of our clients are working at home now.
 So where do we send gifts and cards?
 The only way to find out is to ask our clients.

 “I’m sending gifts to a few clients, and I asked, ‘What is the best address to use?’
 These are people I work with a lot.
 I feel comfortable asking for this information, although it still feels weird to me,” says Lisa, a freelance medical writer specializing in publications.